dentarg/auth0-blog/_posts/2017-10-13-automate-your-development-workflow-with-gulpjs.markdown

 **[GulpJS](https://gulpjs.com)** is a JavaScript task runner that lets you automate several tasks during development.
 These tasks involve minifying JavaScript and CSS files, automatically refreshing the browser once a file has been edited, compiling CSS preprocessors, running tests, compressing images, and several others.
 GulpJS solves the problem of repetition.

+{% include tweet_quote.html quote_text="GulpJS solves the problem of repetition." %}

 **GulpJS** is a build tool that helps you as a developer get rid of manually running such tasks as mentioned above during development for every project.
-Once you set up Gulp, it automates the most frustrating tasks, supercharges your performance, and lets you focus on building your app logic.
+Once you set up GulpJS, it automates the most frustrating tasks, supercharges your performance, and lets you focus on building your app logic.

 ## GulpJS Requirements